redundies/Kirigami2Tutorial/README.md

 # Kirigami2 Tutorial
-A tutorial on building convergent applications using Kirigami2 for Linux &amp; Android on terminal-centric environment.
+A tutorial on building convergent applications using Kirigami2 for Linux &amp; Android on a terminal-centric environment.
 This tutorial is intended for Ubuntu-based Distributions, *preferably, KDE NEON 22.04*.

 ### :computer: Table of Content